-Since the release of NAS report, many of the Panel's recommendations have been questioned and tested.
-Attention has been placed on the study of: child care (see Short 2009, 2010); medical care (Banthin et al. 2001; Bavier 2001; Short and Garner 2002), geographic adjustment (Renwick 2009) and shelter.
+Since the release of NAS report, many of the NAS Panel's recommendations have been questioned and tested.
+Attention has been placed on the child care (see Short 2009, 2010); medical care (Banthin et al. 2001; Bavier 2001; Short and Garner 2002), geographic adjustment (Renwick 2009) and shelter.
 The work on shelter began in earnest shortly after the Panel's report was published.
 The consumption value of owner occupied housing was included in alternative poverty measures first by Johnson, Shipp, and Garner (1997), followed by Short et al. (May 1998) and in the first Census Bureau report released on an alternative poverty measure in 1999 (Short et al. 1999) Also in the 1999 Census report, outlays or out-of-pocket (OOP) spending based thresholds were produced.
-Garner and Rozaklis (1999, 2001) and Rozaklis and Garner (1999) presented poverty thresholds that accounted for the rental equivalence value of owner occupied housing and the market value of subsidized rental housing.
-The value of subsidized housing accounted for a rise in the experimental threshold by \$1 (Rozaklis and Garner 1999).
+Garner and Rozaklis (1999, 2001) and Rozaklis and Garner (1999) presented poverty thresholds that accounted for the rental equivalence value of owner occupied housing and market value of subsidized rental housing; accounting for subsidized rents alone, the experimental threshold rose about \$1 (Rozaklis and Garner 1999).
 In 2005, Garner computed and compared thresholds based on three different definitions of shelter: CE-defined expenditures, OOP spending, and OOP spending for food, clothing, utilities, rents and maintenance and repairs for renters, and the rental equivalence value of owner occupied housing (replacing owners' shelter expenditures) for homeowners.
-Short (2005) used the OOP and shelter consumption based thresholds produced by Garner (2005) and created consistently defined resources measures; using this measure Short produced poverty rates.
+Short (2005) used the OOP and shelter consumption based thresholds produced by Garner (2005) and created consistently defined resources measures; using this measure she produced poverty rates.
 Renwick (2009, 2010) focused on resources and how to account for subsidizes for rental units in resources.
 In more recent work, Betson (2009) presented alternative ways to account for the consumption needs of owners without mortgages and renters living in subsidized housing using regression methods.
-Garner (2009a, b) also produced thresholds using OOP spending and rental equivalence.
+Garner (2009a, b) continued to produce thresholds using OOP spending and rental equivalence.